ATSDR Exposures Survey (ACE)

 • identify a group of exposed people that may need to be followed-for long-term effects.

-The Centers for Disease Control and Prevention (CDC) is working with the County to conduct a Community Assessment for Public Health Emergency Response, or CASPER.
-This is done by:
+The Centers for Disease Control and Prevention (CDC) worked with the County to conduct a Community Assessment for Public Health Emergency Response, or CASPER.
+This was done by:

 • Using a two-stage sampling method designed to pick a representative number of households to interview in a certain block (cluster).